albertmanuels/connected-users-bythen-test/README.md

 npm run dev
 ```

-3. Please do build first before commiting.
+3. Run build.
 This is to check if there any errors on build time
 ```bash
 npm run build
 ```